anabrid/pyanalog/doc/dda-rationale.rst

 DDA is short for *digital differential analyzer*.
 This term describes a certain way of building an algorithmic-logical unit which is programmed with a dataflow paradigm.
 It can be imagined as an analog computer but with digital computing elements in place of analog computing elements.
-Such a DDA machine could feature $n$ bit integer adders (for instance a ripple-carry adder), binary multipliers, and even discrete integrators for adding integers (i.e. a stateful computing element).
+Such a DDA machine could feature *n* bit integer adders (for instance a ripple-carry adder), binary multipliers, and even discrete integrators for adding integers (i.e. a stateful computing element).
 In general, it is straightforward to design such a machine for some fixed width binary number representation.
 It is worth